-Effective from the 1st of July 2017, the Swiss registry Switch will change the way they calculate the expiration date of new .ch and .li domains.
-From that date on, the expiration date will always be exactly one year after registration – or multiple years, in case of a multi-year registration, this will also translate to the expiration date being exactly two, three more years after registration.
+The Swiss registry Switch will be changing the way they calculate the expiration date of new .ch and .li domains.
+As per 1 July 2017, the expiration date will always be exactly one year after registration.
+In the case of a multi-year registration, this will also translate to the expiration date being exactly two, three more years after registration.

 Related to this change, we will remove the renewal date offset for .ch and .li domains on the 1st of July.
 That means that you can renew (or expire) your domain up in our Reseller Control Panel to the exact expiration date.
-Currently, you need to decide one day before.
+Currently, you need to do this one day before.
 This change will apply to existing domain names as well.